-A Kenyan safari not only offers breathtaking natural beauty in one of the world’s most pristine environments, but it also allows you to get up close and personal with some of Africa’s most coveted animals.
 Combined with the sight of Mount Kilimanjaro, all this makes a Kenya safari experience unique.
-The annual great migration is best viewed from both sides of the Mara River, but you can experience the herds on the Kenyan side between August and October.
+The annual Great Wildebeest Migration is best viewed from both sides of the Mara River, but you can experience the herds on the Kenyan side between August and October.

 Where to go in Kenya

 A long-standing highlight of Kenya’s safari circuit, 392 km2 (151 square mile), Amboseli was set aside as a wildlife reserve in 1899 and made a national park in 1974.

 Renowned for its high density of elephants, the park forms the unfenced core of an 8,000 km2 (3088 square mile) ecosystem that includes large tracts of Maasai community land both in Kenya and across the border in Tanzania.

 Amboseli National Park lies at the northern base of Mount Kilimanjaro and, cloud permitting, offers tremendous opportunities to photograph plains wildlife below the snow-capped peak of Africa’s tallest mountain.